Agamenon-sama/Mastoid/README.md

 - background image
     - make a better blur effect (I think I also want to add a grayscaling effect)
 - spectrum viewer ?

-Still not fully satisfied with the ui and the functional requirements but it's not terrible.

 ## Dependencies